mecid/mecid.github.io/_posts/2023-05-23-dynamic-member-lookup-in-swift.md

 This feature works completely in runtime and leverages the name of any property we type after the dot symbol to the subscript of the *Cache* type with the *dynamicMember* parameter.
 The whole logic runs in runtime, and the result is undefined during compilation.
 It is entirely up to you to decide which data you should return from the subscript during runtime.

 #### Compile-time safety with KeyPath
 The only downside we can find is the absence of compile-time safety.
 We can treat the *Cache* type as if it has any property name we type in the code.
-Fortunately, the parameter of the *@dynamicMemberLookup* subscript may be not only string but also *KeyPath*.
+Fortunately, the parameter of the *@dynamicMemberLookup* subscript may be not only String-typed but also *KeyPath*.

 ```swift
 @dynamicMemberLookup